TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/getting-started/tyk-operator-multiple-organisations.md

     strip_listen_path: true
 ```

-In this example, the `ApiDefinition` object references the `team-alpha` context, ensuring that the configuration is applied within the `alpha` organisation.
+In this example, the `ApiDefinition` object references the `team-alpha` context, ensuring that the configuration is applied within the `alpha` organization.